 The entrance fees to Skansen on New Year’s Eve are:

 People always want to know where is the best place to see fireworks in the city.
-Although Skansen is a great place for that, you may not want to make it all the way out there and in fact there are some other prime locations for this amazing display of light and colours.
+Although Skansen is a great place for that, perhaps you want to try something different, in fact there are some other prime locations for the display of lights and colours.

 Plan your night: